Peace support operations

 Regional solutions to conflict situations are often the most effective, which is why we’re active in conflict prevention and resolution in the Asia-Pacific.
 MFAT represents New Zealand at forums such as the ASEAN Regional Forum and East Asia Summit, which promote regional peace and security, and the Pacific Islands Forum where decisions are made about peace efforts in the region.

-We also work alongside the New Zealand Defence Force, police and other agencies to decide how we can best contribute.
+We also work alongside the Ministry of Defence, the New Zealand Defence Force, Police and other agencies to decide how we can best contribute.

-In the last two decades we’ve played a large role in regionally-led peace operations.
+In recent decades we’ve played a large role in regionally-led peace operations.
 More than 6,000 military personnel served in Timor-Leste - our largest peacetime deployment, as well as hundreds of police and civilian personnel.
 Since 2003 we have helped the Solomon Islands recover from civil conflict through RAMSI, and we helped in Bougainville, Papua New Guinea where we brokered the 2001 Bougainville Peace Agreement.
+More recently, following a period of civil unrest in the Solomon Islands in 2021, the New Zealand Defence Force deployed alongside Australia and Fiji over 2021-2024 to help restore peace and stability through the Solomon Islands International Assistance Force (SIAF).

 New Zealand takes a proactive and innovative approach to policing and we’ve made substantial contributions to strengthen the capability of local police forces in Timor-Leste and the Solomon Islands.